Kushuh/kushuh-react-utils/src/dom/README.md

 #### textNodesUnder

-Returns all textNodes under an element in the DOM tree.
+Returns an Array of all textNodes under an element in the DOM tree.

 ```javascript
 const textNodes = textNodesUnder(element);
 ```

+ℹ️ [textNodes](https://developer.mozilla.org/en-US/docs/Web/API/Text) returned by the function are different from regular HTML elements.
+You can access underlying text from textNode.data.

 ℹ️ No textNode will return an Array with length 0.